 Selecting a sleeping pad for a backpacking trip depends on a variety of factors including personal preference, outside temperature, terrain, and weight.
 It’s important to understand the tradeoffs between these when selecting the right sleeping pad for a backcountry trip.

 First off, sleeping pads provide you with two primary benefits: insulation and comfort.
 When I first started getting into ultralight hiking I didn’t realize the importance of pad insulation and I spent many a cold night cursing the inadequacy of my sleeping bag.
-I subsequently learned that one of the most important attributes for your sleep system, particularly in the early spring and late fall, is the thickness and R-value of the padding below your sleeping bag.
+I subsequently learned that one of the most important attributes of your sleep system, particularly in the early spring and late fall, is the thickness and R-value of the padding below your sleeping bag.

-For example, I now use a full length Downmat 7 from Exped in early spring and autumn.
-The Downmat is an inflatable pad, lined with goose down, that is 2.75 inches high and weights 28 oz.
-It is very comfortable and an excellent insulator with an R value of 5.9.
+For example, I now use a full-length Downmat 7 from Exped in early spring and autumn.
+The Downmat is an inflatable pad, lined with goose down, that is 2.75 inches high and weighs 28 oz.
+It is very comfortable and an excellent insulator with an R-value of 5.9.
 In the summer when the ground is warmer and I’m camping below 3,000 ft, I often use a minimal 3/4 length pad from Gossamer Gear that weighs 3.2 oz, is 3/4 of an inch in height, and has an R-value of 2.27.
 If I am camping above 3,000 feet and therefore often sleeping on a rockier surface, I will use a 3/4 length Therm-a-rest Z-lite which provides a bit more padding and weights about 10oz.
 The Z-lite is 3/4 of an inch in height and has an R value of 2.2, so not too different from the much lighter Gossamer Gear pad.
 So as you can see, the sleeping pad you select for a trip is highly dependent of the weather and terrain conditions you expect to encounter.